1. The list in brief ↴

 Best for beginners

-✅ You want a multifunctional telescope at an affordable price: the innovative smartphone mount will allow you try your hand at some basic astrophotography along with your stargazing.
+✅ You want a multifunctional telescope at an affordable price: The innovative smartphone mount will allow you to try your hand at basic astrophotography.

-Although the 4-inch aperture doesn't let in enough light to view particularly distant space objects, this telescope offers a nice view of the planets, particularly with the 20mm eyepiece.
-We got a detailed look at the moon's craters and even managed to see Andromeda (M31) and some of the brighter star clusters.
-So, while this telescope isn't a world-beater, it's a solid beginner's scope and a very competitive option for its price point, with some fun additional features.
+Although the 4-inch aperture may not gather sufficient light for distant celestial objects, this telescope offers a decent view of the planets, particularly with the 20mm eyepiece.
+We observed detailed moon craters and even caught a glimpse of Andromeda (M31) along with some of the brighter star clusters.

 - Read our full Celestron Inspire 100AZ review